WONDER, LEARN, GROW

 Hello & Welcome!

-My name is Patrisha Lussier, mother of one (now 24 yrs old and a manager in digital markening) and a preschool teacher here for 27 years.
+My name is Patrisha Lussier, mother of one (now 25 yrs old and a Manager in digital marketing) and the teacher here for 28 plus years.
 I moved to Shoreline in 1993 and opened this school.
 I chose this home because it is a split level and a complete walk out on the lower level, not underground as most are.
 This home has been a preschool from the first owner (20 years) to now, as the second owner (47 years total).
 It is the perfect in-home as there is 1000 sq. feet dedicated space for just 10 children (what the state allows for in-home, though only 35 sq. ft per child is required).
 In 2017, I closed the school and completely remodeled it to make it more accessible.
 Now there is freedom of movement for the children and new floors, as the carpet is removed completely for a cleaner, dust free environment. and widening "home living" space.
 Walls to join the entrance of the hall to the activity and home living rooms were widen for more freedom of movement.
 The restroom became completely child friendly with no step stools, all items are child sized.
 With all new supplies, fixtures, toys, furniture and materials, the school reopened, completely refreshed.
 I am honored to be here.

 In the last 27 years, I have learned from the children in my care, from the yearly classes I take and from Early Achievers.
 I understand children are not the same, in almost every area of learning and understanding.
 Children learn differently and need to be prepared and taught the way THEY learn.
 Having the foundation that a Kindergarten and Preschool can provide, draws them in, to be eager to learn and respond, keeps them excited to participate and moving forward.
 I have blended Handwriting Without Tears, Creative Curriculum, with the State Core Competencies, creating a powerful teaching strategy to meet each child’s individual needs.
 I also take parts from Montessori Learning (I am certified) and Reggio Emilia methods as I do believe children learn through what they are interested in and having those projects and materials available, opens up their creativity, learning and excitement.
 School needs to be more about the child wanting to learn, then what we want to them to learn.
 Without the excitement and curiosity of learning, there is no learning, just memorizing to get through.